Detecting Deepfakes with Metric Learning

 AI Summary

-This paper proposes a deepfake detection approach using metric learning with a triplet network architecture.
-The method enhances the feature space distance between real and fake video embeddings, achieving state-of-the-art results on Celeb-DF and compressed Neural Texture datasets.
+This paper proposes a deep learning approach for deepfake detection that is particularly effective in high compression scenarios.
+It leverages metric learning with a triplet network architecture to enhance the feature space distance between real and fake video embedding vectors.
+The method demonstrates state-of-the-art performance on the Celeb-DF dataset and significantly improved accuracy on a highly compressed Neural Texture dataset.

 Abstract